Diwankhavati railway station

 Diwankhavati railway station is a station on Konkan Railway.
 It is at a distance of 80.585 km down from origin.
 The preceding station on the line is Vinhere railway station and the next station is Khed railway station.

+Diwankhavati railway station was built by Konkan Railway Corporation Limited as a part of new railway line project connecting Mumbai city to Mangaluru city in Karnataka state whose work started in 1990 A.D.